JamesTsay-12/blog-site/_posts/2025-10-22-MEK-inhibitors-for-cancer-treatment.md

 This piece takes a different angle: **don’t fight KRAS head-on—jam its wiring downstream.** That means the **MAPK pathway**, especially **MEK** and **ERK**.

+*Disclaimer:* I'm a biotech scientist and not a medical doctor, so I'm writing as an enthusiastic researcher and patient advocate, but not providing medical advice.
+This blog is in progress, and I'm still verifying the contents for accuracy.
 ---

 ## The MAPK pathway: the relay that keeps growth signals moving